s3rb31/UEFITool/README.md

 # UEFITool\_mod

-This version of UEFITool enables you to directly save all files that are found with a text search, so you don't have to dump them manually.
+This version of UEFITool enables you to directly save all files that are found with a search, so you don't have to dump them manually.

 ## How to use